The purpose of human life

 What does Allah’s ambassador mean?

-As representative of God, human beings bear the responsibility not only to worship God and live a good life but also to help others to achieve the same objectives.
-In other words, Islam requires human beings to develop and maintain a community with compassion, forgiveness, justice and equality.
-Accordingly, believers in God should practice good interpersonal etiquette (Adab) and maintain high moral standards (Akhlaq).
+As a representative of God, human beings bear the responsibility to worship God, live a good life, and help others achieve the same objectives.
+In other words, Islam requires human beings to build a community with compassion, forgiveness, justice, and equality.
+Accordingly, believers should practice good interpersonal etiquette (Adab) and maintain high moral standards (Akhlaq).
 They should act in a balanced manner and avoid excess in all dealings.
-They will not only encourage people to do what is good, they will also discourage others from what is bad.
-Last but not least, their goal is to seek pleasure of Allah, by submitting to Him and worshiping Him only. https://en.wikipedia.org/wiki/Akhlaq
+Muslims will not only encourage people to do what is good; they will also discourage others from doing what is bad.
+Last but not least, their goal is to seek the pleasure of Allah by submitting to Him and worshiping Him only. https://en.wikipedia.org/wiki/Akhlaq

 “Quran 2:143 “…And thus we have made you a balanced community that you will be witnesses over the people and the Messenger will be a witness over you….”